miaisrael/ETL/README.md

 The Georgia Secretary of State datasets include county-level voter information by race and gender.
 The race categories are Asian American/Pacific Islander (asia_pi), Black Non-Hispanic (black), Native American (native_am), Other (other), Unknown (unknown), and White (white).
 The gender categories are Female, Male, and Unknown.
 A relational database is needed because some potential analyses will require queries that join tables.

 In order to extract data via APIs, multiple data sources were analyzed, but most require a payment/fee.
 Some, such as the Google Civic Info API, were extremely documentation heavy and couldn't be completed within the time scope of this project.
 The Fulton County open data.gov website allowed for a fee-free and relatively simple API call.
 The data was extracted using the GET function.
-Calls were limited to the first 2000 rows and converted into a Dataframe.
+Calls were limited to the first 2000 rows and converted into a dataframe.

 ### Transform